An1onegit/pyfort-LOZANO-CHAKROUN-INT2/README.md

 - **Programming Language**: Python 3.
 - **Python Libraries**:
   - `random`: For random generation of challenges.
-  - `time`: For managing timers in timed challenges.
   - `json`: For saving and loading player scores.

 ---